evanfwelch/production-feature-engineering/PITCHME.md

 <!-- .slide: style="text-align: left;"> -->
 ## Strategies we will cover:

-- Build a Fake Data Ecosystem |
+- Building a Fake Data Ecosystem |
-- Use a task scheduler |
+- Using a task scheduler |
-- Chunk your "queries" wisely |
+- Chunking your "queries" wisely |
-- Separate data and code |
+- Separating data and code |
-- Distributed processing on small data |
+- Using "Big Data" tools on small data |

 <p class="fragment">
 *Please interrupt at anytime!*